 Follow the same steps and attach the second 1×8 board, being careful to keep the best side up and the 1×6 board flush on all counts.

-One tip as you’re attaching your pieces: If your pieces cut end up not being exactly even (my 1×6 boards were apparently cut about 1/16” too long), you can kind of “hide” this fact by putting the sticking-out end at the back of your side table.
-So you’ll want to make sure one side is perfectly flush; this will be your table’s front.
-Any imperfections or whatever can stick out the back end.
-But be sure both 1×6 boards are attached in the same way, with regard to which end is “front end” and which is “back end.”
-(Photo shows what became the back end of my table.)
+One tip as you’re attaching your pieces: If your boards end up not at all even (my 1×6 boards were apparently cut about 1/16” too long), you can kind of “hide” this flaw by putting the sticking-out end at the back of your side table.

 Grab your wood stain and follow the instructions on the label for application.

 The ends and edges of the wood board tend to absorb stain faster and deeper, making them appear much darker than the surfaces.

 To achieve a more uniform color when staining your boards, I recommend the use of wipe-off rag when staining the ends and edges.
 Wipe-off rag is the ideal material for the job as it slows down stain absorption on those tricky areas.